rjks-us/rjks-shorts/snippes/locationmanager.md

-# Spigot Module Library
+# Location Library

-Spigot Module gives you the ability to create or load custom configuration files.
+Location Manager allows you to define and load location within your plugin

 ## Implementing